jhpyle/docassemble/_docs/docker.md

 ## Troubleshooting

-You should not need to access the running container in order to get **docassemble** to work, and the log files you need ought to be available from "Logs" in the web browser.
+You should not need to access the running container in order to get **docassemble** to work, and all the log files you need will hopefully be available from "Logs" in the web browser.
 However, you might want to gain access to the running container for some reason.

 To do so, find out the ID of the running container by doing [`docker ps`].
 You will see output like the following: